Note: this is a minor reworking of a review I originally published on rpg.net in August 2003.

 The show is set, as are most 20th century retellings of the legend, in the reign of

 Richard the Lionheart.
-The first series ends with Richard’s return from the Crusades; the second is set in the late 1190s, and the third in the reign of King John.
+The first series ends with Richard’s return from captivity after the Crusades (1194); the second is set in the late 1190s, and the third in the reign of King John.
 No, the characters don’t get any older – don’t ask, or you’ll spoil the magic.
 And the magic is what makes this series so special, so endearing and so enduring.

 For although Robin of Sherwood has its feet firmly rooted in solid medieval history – we see feudal relationships in action, governmental bureaucracy at work, peasants tilling the soil and craftsmen making their wares – its head is in the clouds.
 There are witches, evil sorcerers, Satanists and mysterious Saracens.
 Robin himself is the “Hooded Man”, chosen champion of Herne the Hunter, presented as a benign pagan deity of the wildwoods.